benoit-pereira-da-silva/mp/README.md

 ```
 Usage: mp detect-shots [options]
   -i, --input:
       The media file URL or path
   -o, --output:
-     The Out put file path
+      The optional Out put file path.
+If not set the result will be printed to the standard output
   -a, --authorization-token:
       The optional Authorization bearer token (for media URLs)
   -s, --starts:
       The optional starting time stamp in seconds (double)
   -e, --ends:
       The optional ends time stamp in seconds (double)
   -t, --threshold:
       The optional detection threshold (integer from 1 to 255)
+  -p, --pretty-json:
+      Should the result be pretty encoded (default is false)
+  -v, --verbose:
+      If verbose some progress messages will be displayed in the standard output.
 ```